 Pundits agree that "The scale and cost of the visit is certain to provoke criticism from Mr. Obama's Republican foes in the U.S. at a time when the country is mired in economic difficulties, with unemployment standing at nearly 10 percent."
 Barack could care less.
 Given the fact that a Democrat rout is predicted, this in your face, multimillion-dollar trip can only be interpreted as Obama administering a retaliatory counter punch.

+Nevertheless, while bestowing on America the single digit salute, Obama likely will reiterate his core conviction that "America has its roots in the India of Mahatma Ghandi," and how important it is "to reflect on his message of non-violence, which continues to inspire people and political movements across the globe."
 Thus, it could be that President Obama believes "block-booking" the sumptuous Taj Mahal Hotel is the best way to reestablish Ghandi-inspired global standing.
 On the other hand, it could be that after enduring a crushing electoral reproof three days prior, an exorbitant post-election digitus impudicus may be Barack Obama's way of having the last word.